lienebriede/jurtaka/README.md

 As a **Registered Site User** I can update and delete my posts so that I can update the content of my post or remove posts that are not relevant [issue #27](https://github.com/lienebriede/jurtaka/issues/27)

+As a **Site Admin** I can manage the content on the About site so that I can provide up to date information to users [issue #28](https://github.com/lienebriede/jurtaka/issues/28)

+As a **New Site User** I can visit the About site so that I can learn about the forum and the forum community [issue #29](https://github.com/lienebriede/jurtaka/issues/29)

+As a **New Site User/Registered Site User** I can fill in the contact form so that I can contact the forum administration [issue #30](https://github.com/lienebriede/jurtaka/issues/30)

+As a **Site Admin** I can receive contact requests so that I can respond to user inquiries and manage communication efficiently [issue #31](https://github.com/lienebriede/jurtaka/issues/31)

 #### Changes

 - Update and delete my posts [issue #27](https://github.com/lienebriede/jurtaka/issues/27)